Events are finally a’happening!

 Let’s play (base)ball!

 HUERFANO COUNTY — Youth baseball is in Huerfano County this spring!
 Ages 4-18.
 No need to drive to Colorado City.
-Baseball signups are on March 13 and 27, practices start in April, and gameswill run from May to June.
+The last chance to sign up is on March 27, practices start in April, and games will run from May to June.
 Scholarships are available.

-Sign up in Walsenburg at Fiesta Park, March 13 or 27 from 10 a.m. – 1 p.m.
-Sign ups in La Veta will be at the La Veta Community Center, 131 E Ryus, also on March 13 and 27 from 9 a.m. – 1 p.m.
+Sign up in Walsenburg at Fiesta Park, March 27 from 10 a.m. – 1 p.m.
+Sign ups in La Veta will be at the La Veta Community Center, 131 E Ryus, also on March 27 from 9 a.m. – 1 p.m.
 Please wear a mask and observe social distancing.

 All activities will be in full compliance with Las Animas-Huerfano County Health Department COVID-19 requirements.
 For more information, visit www.twopeaksfitness.org/youth-sports-leagues/ or find them on Facebook at TwoPeaksFitnessYouthSports and TwoPeaksYouthBaseball.

 Auction west of Walsenburg

 HUERFANO — On Saturday, March 27, there will be a retirement/ moving auction at 10 a.m., 185 River Ridge Trail, west of Walsenburg.
 From west edge of Walsenburg, take Hwy 160 3.4 miles to CR 346, then 1.5 miles south to River Ridge Trail, and 0.1 mile west.
 See full list of items on page 5.

 Visit Spanish Peaks County website for new walking tours!